Having trouble with @st.cache

 dbsm = get_db_sessionmaker()

-How this compares to @st.cache:
+How this compares to @st.cache

-• You can return any object type, including objects that are not serializable.
+, this returns items by reference. - You can return any object type, including objects that are not serializable.

-• Unlike @st.cache, this decorator does not have additional logic to check whether you are unexpectedly mutating the cached object.
+, this decorator does not have additional logic to check whether you are unexpectedly mutating the cached object.
 That logic was slow and produced confusing error messages.
-So, instead, we're hoping that by calling this decorator "singleton," we're nudging you to the correct behavior.
+So, instead, we're hoping that by calling this decorator "singleton," we're nudging you to the correct behavior. - This does not follow the computation graph.

-• You don't have to worry about hash_funcs!
+!
 Just prefix your arguments with an underscore to ignore them.

-WARNING: Singleton objects can be used concurrently by every user connected to your app, and you are responsible for ensuring that @st.singleton objects are thread-safe.
-(Most objects you'd want to stick inside an @st.singleton annotation are probably already safe—but you should verify this.)
+WARNING: Singleton objects can be used concurrently by every user connected to your app, and you are responsible for ensuring that @st.singleton

 Which to use: memo or singleton?